Adelost/javascript-serialization-benchmark/README.md

 #### Protobuf (Google)

-`google-protobuf` is slow at encoding, performs average during decoding but might require additional decoding that would further decrese performance, requires a lot of setup and can cause unexpected renaming of variables.
+`google-protobuf` is slow at encoding, performs average during decoding but might require additional decoding that would further decrese performance, requires extra setup and can cause unexpected renaming of variables.

 It does not seem to have an option for deserializing directly form JSON.
 Instead the following `Items` and `Item` classes are generated by the protocol buffer compiler that generates a Java-esque builder pattern that the date needs to be mapped into, as outlined here: